-Start by breaking down the job into its various components and thinking about the skills, knowledge, and experiences you would need to master each component.
-You should also think about elements of the job that will require learning or adjustments you'll need to make.
-Make sure to match your qualifications to the position's requirements.
+Start by breaking down the job into its various components and thinking about what you need in terms of skills and knowledge to accomplish each task.
+You should also think about elements of the job that will require learning or adjustments on your part.

 Highlight Solvable Challenges

 It is usually best to choose aspects of the job that aren't absolutely critical to your specific role.
 For example, if you're a journalist applying for a position as a web editor, you might mention you're working on improving your photojournalism or video skills.
 Don't say that proofreading or writing copy will be your biggest challenge because as a web editor these are core responsibilities of the position.